Carl R. Augusto

 He has also served on the board of the Descriptive Video Service of WGBH in Boston and Radio Reading Services of Greater Cincinnati, Inc. He was President of the Cincinnati Host Lions Club from 1988 to 1989.
 Mr. Augusto has published several articles within and outside of the blindness field.
-He has received numerous honors and awards, including the Robert B. Irwin Award presented by National Industries for the Blind for outstanding contributions to the employment of people who are blind; the George Card Award, presented by the American Council of the Blind for outstanding services to blind people; the J. Kenneth Cozier Award for distinguished services in Ohio, presented by the Ohio Chapter of AER; the distinguished Service Award from the California Council for the Blind; the Ken Morlock Award for Outstanding Service to the Blind and Visually Impaired Community, presented by the American Council of the Blind of Ohio; the Centennial Award, presented by the Xavier Society for the Blind; the Louis Braille Award presented by the Associated Services for the Blind; and the George E. Keane Award presented by the New York State AER.
+He has received numerous honors and awards, including the Robert B. Irwin Award presented by National Industries for the Blind for outstanding contributions to the employment of people who are blind; the Wings of Freedom Award, presented by American Printing House for the Blind; the Lifetime Achievement award from Vision Serve Alliance; the George Card Award, presented by the American Council of the Blind for outstanding services to blind people; the J. Kenneth Cozier Award for distinguished services in Ohio, presented by the Ohio Chapter of AER; the distinguished Service Award from the California Council for the Blind; the Ken Morlock Award for Outstanding Service to the Blind and Visually Impaired Community, presented by the American Council of the Blind of Ohio; the Centennial Award, presented by the Xavier Society for the Blind; the Louis Braille Award presented by the Associated Services for the Blind; and the George E. Keane Award presented by the New York State AER.
+Partners for Youth with Disabilities' National Disability Mentoring Coalition also selected him to be a Susan Daniels Disability Mentoring Hall of Fame honoree.

-Mr. Augusto holds a Master's Degree in Rehabilitation Counseling from New York University, a bachelor's degree in Psychology from the University of Connecticut, and was awarded a Doctor of Humane Letters from Saint Peter's College in New Jersey.
+Mr. Augusto holds a master's degree in Rehabilitation Counseling from New York University, a bachelor's degree in Psychology from the University of Connecticut, and was awarded a Doctor of Humane Letters degree from Saint Peter's College in New Jersey.